MAISY® Utility Customer Databases, Forecasting & Analysis Models

 A critical new imperative for many utilities is forecasting the upsurge in small-area grid loads caused by rapidly growing EV ownership, electrification and weather extremes.
 Unanticipated grid overloading can cause low voltage, flickering lights, reduced transformer lifetimes and even blown transformers, not to mention customer complaints/ dissatisfaction.

 Forecasting these neighborhood-level loads requires an entirely new set of tools.
-Digital twin modeling, a new forecasting technology that is increasingly being used to model and analyze electric utility distribution equipment, is a perfect application to forecast these small areas grid threats.
+Digital twin modeling, a new forecasting technology that is increasingly being used to model and analyze electric utility distribution equipment, can be applied to model individual utility customer hourly loads providing new insights into small area grid threats.

-Digital twin modeling applies information on actual utility customers identifying new grid load impacts, and results of load-shifting utility programs.
+Customer (as opposed to asset) digital twin modeling applies information on actual anonymous utility customers to identify likely changes in distribution grid loads and results of load-shifting utility programs.
+While customer records reflect real utility customers, no identities or personally identifiable information are used or available, and no customer contact is required to implement the model for utilities.
 Models are updated periodically to refine customer ownership, loads and utility program model relationships based on actual household information.

-The Grid Impact Model (GIM) extracts utility customer records for customers residing in a specific utility service area for its digital twins.
-Changes in customer loads resulting from increased EV ownership, increased electric appliances, weather extremes, population growth price and utility program are forecast to determine impacts on local area transformers and feeders.
+The Grid Impact Model (GIM) extracts utility customer records for customers residing in a specific block area for its digital twins.
+Changes in customer loads resulting from increased EV ownership, increased electric appliances, weather extremes, population growth, dwelling unit demolition/rebuilds, price and utility programs are forecast to determine impacts on local area transformers and feeders.

-The digital twins reflect a statistically valid sample of actual utility customers within local areas, providing a low-cost alternative to collecting information on every customer in the service area.
-Problem areas exposed in GIM scenario analysis can be further evaluated with potential load-shifting programs represented in the GIM, with on-the-ground assessments, or with detailed transformer/feeder load flow models.
+The digital twins customers reflect a statistically valid sample of actual utility customers within each block group, providing a low-cost alternative to collecting information on every customer in the service area.

 Grid Impact Models Page